IVP

 Venture Round in 2007

-Quigo is an ad-targeting network that specializes in contextual advertising services, catering to a range of prominent media websites such as ABCNews.com, CNNMoney.com, Forbes.com, and USAToday.com.
-Competing directly with Google's Adsense, Quigo provides performance-based marketing technology that includes pay-per-click, paid inclusion, and comparison shopping services for websites and advertisers.
-In 2007, Quigo was acquired by AOL for $340 million and became a part of its Platform-A advertising solution.
+Quigo Technologies is a company that specializes in ad-targeting networks, offering contextual advertising services to large media websites such as ABCNews.com, CNNMoney.com, Forbes.com, and USAToday.com.
+It provides performance-based marketing technology for both websites and advertisers, including pay-per-click, paid inclusion, and comparison shopping services.
+Quigo was acquired by AOL in 2007 for $340 million and integrated into its Platform-A advertising solution.

 Ask.com